heru-himawan-tl/MATRIX-1.4-IV/MATRIX-1.4-IV-T13-TD-DEV-1/README.md

 The TD-class stepper within this model is a simple model without opto-coupler.
 It will work based the current detection.
 This TD-class stepper is completed with logical-side-enable-control to prevent the oscillation if the power amplifier in the idle state.
+The idle voltage will remain in +4.8V and -4.8V.